-Bulgarian desktop publishing
+Bulgarian desktop publishing and typesetting services

 Adelphi are Bulgarian desktop publishing (DTP) and translation specialists.